 Understanding Anders himself is very much like reading poetry–you will only understand as far as you want to read into him.
 Anders, on the surface, is a caricature of an ultimately terrible person.
 Reading further, line by line, one can see a reason behind his every action when it comes to the people he cares about.
 Bragi, by nature, is a cad.
 That nature enables Anders to take the actions needed that no one is willing to be seen doing.
 He boldly makes stupid decisions because he can spin his own PR any way he wants to with his literally magical gift of gab.
 What’s striking about it, though, is that the only people he does not use his power on are his family.
 Since Bragi has made Anders capable of deceiving anyone he wants, the mortal side allows his brothers to hold onto the surface appearance because in a strange way, it keeps him honest.

-In this sense, Anders has created a strange symbiosis with Bragi as the god side of his nature always pushes him towards deception, even when his power is not being actively used.
+In this sense, Anders has created a strange symbiosis with Bragi as the god side of his nature always pushes him towards deception, even when he is not actively using his power.
 Neither Anders nor Bragi are stupid or evil.
 As convoluted and selfish their schemes appear to be, they result in the greater good most of the time.
-Unlike his brothers, Anders has done well to not only embrace his inner god, but match his wits to live in a way that works for the both of them.
+Unlike his brothers, Anders has done well to not only embrace his inner god, but match his wits and live in a way that works for the both of them.
 If anything, Anders teaches Axel/Odin the lesson of how it is easier for one to come to terms with the darker side of one’s nature than repress it.

 So today’s inspired dish is based off of this symbiosis.
 Anders/Bragi, to the mere mortal, looks attractive and benign, but has the ability to lure you in by the tongue and knock you out on your arse.
 We’ll be making Saffskeke, a traditional Norwegian cake made from lots of almonds, sugar, and butter, and a specialty cocktail I’d like to call the “Mead of Poetry”.

 Now here’s little background on the Mead of Poetry because it is from Norse mythology.
 When the god Kvasir, the answerer of questions, was killed by two dwarves, they drained him of blood and mixed it with honey to make a mead that would make anyone who drank it a “poet or scholar.”
-Odin stole the mead for the gods and mankind by disguising himself as a giant and spending three very, *erhrm* entertaining nights with the Giantess Gunnlöd, whom was in charge of guarding it.
+Odin stole the mead for the gods and mankind by disguising himself as a giant and spending three very, *erhrm* entertaining nights with its guardian the Giantess Gunnlöd.
 Each night he drank a draught of the mead before stealing the rest of it away and passing it onto the world.
 It was not long before Gunnlöd bore a son, Bragi.
 Bragi is literally born from poetry.

 So to make the mead of poetry, you need obviously need mead.
 I recommend Chaucer’s or Sweet Bea because they’re inexpensive and you can probably find at least one of them at Total Wine.
 As you might remember from the show, Anders does PR for a Norse-themed vodka company.
 The red wine is to give a fresh blood color to the brew.
 And the elderflower liquor and cardamom are to add an herbal, resinous flavor reminiscent of the world-tree Yggdrassil.